Fort Victoria, Alberta: History

 The post was also a vital stop on the trail from Winnipeg to Edmonton.
 The section of the trail currently within the eastern part of the city of Edmonton is a now a paved road called Victoria Trail in honour of the fort and of this route's historic past as an indigenous trail and trade route.

 The Fort lies within the larger Victoria District, as well as the Kalyna Country ecomuseum.
 It has been designated a national historic site of Canada, a provincial historic site of Alberta, as well as municipally designated by Smoky Lake County.

 Victoria Park Cemetery

 The Victoria Park Cemetery was established circa 1896 by the Methodist church and is located on a hill overlooking the river.
 It is the second of six cemeteries established in the settlement.
 It contains approximately 100 recognizable graves from both Native and Settler communities, likely including victims of an 1870 smallpox epidemic.
 It was restored and rededicated in 1999.

 Victoria District National Historic Site of Canada

-Fort Victoria and the Victoria Park Cemetery is situated within the larger geographic space of the Victoria District, which itself is currently one of twenty-three national historic sites in Alberta; only three, including the Victoria District, are north of Edmonton.
-Of these sites, the Victoria District is the only rural national historic site in Alberta.
+Fort Victoria and the Victoria Park Cemetery is situated within the larger geographic space of the Victoria District, which itself is currently one of twenty-three national historic sites in Alberta.
+The Victoria District and only two other historic sites are north of Edmonton.
+The Victoria District historic site is the only national historic site in rural Alberta.